Robert Smart AAILA, ISA

-Arterra Design is a professional consultancy specialising in landscape architecture, site planning, consulting arboriculture and water sensitive urban design.
+Arterra Design is a professional consultancy specialising in landscape architecture, site planning, consulting arboriculture and water-sensitive urban design.
 Our mission is to design, communicate and construct memorable places that are creative, elegant, functional and enduring.

 Willoughby Council engaged Arterra in May 2009 to design and document the upgrade works to Victoria Avenue Mall, in Chatswood.
 Chatswood is a major business and shopping hub in Sydney’s northern suburbs.
 It had been approximately 21 years since the creation of the mall.
 The brief required Arterra to review previous schemes and preliminary designs prepared by Council and previous consultants.
-Arterra then developed a new, simple design which rationalised the use of space in the mall.
-Council resolved to adopt the design as put forward by Arterra.
+Arterra then developed a new, simple design that rationalised the use of space in the mall.
+The council resolved to adopt the design as put forward by Arterra.
 It was then documented and put out to tender.
 Construction works commenced early in 2010 and were completed in early 2011.
-During the design process there were regular meetings with Jeff Ellis, Project Director and Gary Parsons, Property Contracts Coordinator with Willoughby Council who in turn negotiated and met with many other Council staff and service providers.
+During the design process, there were regular meetings with Jeff Ellis, Project Director and Gary Parsons, Property Contracts Coordinator with Willoughby Council who in turn negotiated and met with many other Council staff and service providers.
 A budget had previously been allocated by the Council of $3.16 million for the project.

 This paper outlines the possibilities and constraints which were explored in the development of the preferred design.
-In particular it focuses on the initiatives that were developed to ensure the best possible outcomes for the proposed new tree planting within the mall.
-Other items are discussed to provide a background into the multiple factors that must be considered and addressed, alongside the tree planting, in major urban environments such as Chatswood Mall.
+In particular, it focuses on the initiatives that were developed to ensure the best possible outcomes for the proposed new tree planting within the mall.
+Other items are discussed to provide a background into the multiple factors that must be considered and addressed, alongside tree planting, in major urban environments such as Chatswood Mall.